Manuel Natal Albelo: Election to the House of Representatives

 In the days leading to the special election, the PPD's leadership strengthened its campaign to secure the votes for Martínez, including public support from Eduardo Bhatia, President of the Senate of Puerto Rico, and Jaime Perelló, Speaker of the House.
 Public reports claimed that the PPD's conservative leadership was aggressive in its support campaign for Martínez, even offering jobs to the delegates in exchange for their votes.
-This raised concern among the other candidates, with Rechani, Mejías and former contestant Ruthy Currás claiming that they had received pressure to abandon the race.
-Despite this, Natal opted to ignore the controversy, instead continuing with his own campaign and presenting a series of proposals.
+This raised concern among the other candidates, with Rechani, Mejías and former contestant Ruthy Currás claiming they had been pressured to abandon the race.
+Despite this, Natal opted to ignore the controversy, instead continuing with his campaign and presenting a series of proposals.
 The special election took place on August 14, 2013, with Natal defeating Martínez with a margin of 175 to 131, with 20 votes being divided between the other candidates.
 He effectively became a member of the House and a legislator on August 19, 2013, at the age of 26, after the House inaugurated its second ordinary session.
 Natal's first official action was to serve as cosponsor of P.C.
 1334, a bill that specifies a method to select the delegates of a Constituent Assembly that will deal with the political status of Puerto Rico between 2014 and 2018.
 He was given the presidency of the Integrated Commission for Youth Development, Promotion and Retention of New Talent.
-Natal was also named vicepresident of the commissions of International & Federal Affairs and Veteran Affairs, while also participating in five other.
+Natal was also named vicepresident of the commissions of International & Federal Affairs and Veteran Affairs, while also participating in five others.